mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/performance_settings.rst

 On-disk
     Animation frames are stored in the hard disk in the same folder as the swap file.
 The cache is stored in a compressed way.
 A little amount of extra RAM is needed.

-    Since data transfer speed of the hard drive is slow.
-You might want to limit the :guilabel:`Cached Frame Size` to be able to play your video at 25 fps.
+    Since data transfer speed of the hard drive is slow, you might want to limit the :guilabel:`Cached Frame Size` to be able to play your video at 25 fps.
 A limit of 2500 px is usually a good choice.

 Cache Generation Options
 ~~~~~~~~~~~~~~~~~~~~~~~~